ajaypatil108/Route-Planner/README.md

   * Windows: recommend using [MinGW](http://www.mingw.org/)
 * IO2D
   * Installation instructions for all operating systems can be found [here](https://github.com/cpp-io2d/P0267_RefImpl/blob/master/BUILDING.md)
-  * The steps for Linux should have following command from Debug folder : sudo make install
+  * The steps for Linux should have following additional command from Debug folder : sudo make install
   * This library must be built in a place where CMake `find_package` will be able to find it

 ## Compiling and Running